Interested in working and studying in Paris? Why not apply now to work with Le Répertoire de Gaspard :

 Campus Langues is a language school well versed in helping people apply for a student visa as well as enrolling in their different courses.https://campuslangues.com/en/faq/visa-et-titre-de-sejour/how-do-i-obtain-long-stay-student-visa

 WORKING AND STUDYING

 Many employees at Le Repertoire de Gaspard, an English-speaking childcare service agency in Paris, are able to work with us with their student visa.

 In fact, having a part-time job in Paris is a good way to boost your income and experience of the culture.
-At RDG you are eligible to work up to 22.5 hours a week with us on a student visa.
-The rule is that you can work for 964 hours a year – bear in mind with childcare education jobs you tend not to work during the French school
+At RDG, you are eligible to work up to 22.5 hours a week with us on a student visa.
+The rule is that you can work for 964 hours a year.
+Keep in mind with childcare education jobs you tend not to work during the French school holidays.

-The part-time work hours we offer are ideal for students as the working day begins at about 4.30pm until 7pm each weekday except Wednesdays when it is half or a full day.
-There is bound to be a post for you so do not hesitate to get in touch and send us your CV via email@example.com. holidays.
+The part-time work hours we offer are ideal for students.
+The working day begins at about 4.30pm until 7pm each weekday except Wednesdays when it is half or a full day.
+There is bound to be a post for you so do not hesitate to get in touch and send us your CV via firstname.lastname@example.org. holidays.